pulp-platform/dory_examples/README.md

 ```
 source sourceme.sh
 ```
-Execute the following commands to generate the files and test a network on gvsoc with latest version of GAP8 sdk.
+Execute the following commands to generate the files and test a network on gvsoc with the latest version of GAP8 SDK.
 ```
 python3 network_generate.py
 cd application